Teraco Data Environments: Overview

 As the local telecommunications market began to deregulate, Teraco's founders recognised an opportunity for a truly vendor-neutral data centre offering in South Africa.

 Teraco is majority-owned by Digital Realty (NYSE: DLR) and a consortium of private equity investors, including Berkshire Partners LLC and Permira.

 Data centres

 Teraco built Africa's largest data centre in Johannesburg, South Africa.
 In 2012, the company created NAPAfrica, a fully funded non-profit neutral Internet eXchange Point (IXP).
 Teraco has additional data centres in Durban and Cape Town.

 Peering by NAPAfrica

 Xneelo, South Africa's web hosting company, partnered with this company.
 Telkom peered with NAPAfrica through its Openserve wholesale and network division in 2016.
 Clients will be able to use the Microsoft service through this company.
 The telecom operator, Angola Cables, peered with this company in 2017.

 Accomplishments and funding

-After completing an Environmental Impact Assessment, Teraco was granted permission to store 210,000 litres of diesel on site.
+After completing an Environmental Impact Assessment (EIS), Teraco was granted permission to store 210,000 litres of diesel on site.